vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Verardi, Giovanni

-1983 The Kus.ān. a Emperors as Cakravartins.
+1983 The Kus.āṇa Emperors as Cakravartins.
 Dynastic Art and Cults in India and Central Asia: History of a Theory, Clarifications and Refutations. in: East

 and West 33 (1983), 225–94.